-TPS54283 and TPS54286 are dual output non-synchronous buck converters capable of supporting 2-A output applications that operate from a 4.5-V to 28-V input supply voltage, and require output voltages between 0.8 V and 90% of the input voltage.
+The TPS54383 and TPS54386 are dual output, nonsynchronous buck converters capable of supporting 3-A output applications that operate from a 4.5-V to 28-V input supply voltage, and require output voltages between 0.8 V and 90% of the input voltage.

-With internally-determined operating frequency, soft start time, and control loop compensation, these converters provide many features with a minimum of external components.
-Channel 1 overcurrent protection is set at 3 A, while Channel 2 overcurrent protection level is selected by connecting a pin to ground, to BP, or left floating.
-The setting levels are used to allow for scaling of external components for applications not needing the full load capability of both outputs.
+With an internally-determined operating frequency, soft-start time, and control loop compensation, these converters provide many features with a minimum of external components.
+Channel 1 overcurrent protection is set at 4.5 A, while Channel 2 overcurrent protection level is selected by connecting a pin to ground, to BP, or left floating.
+The setting levels are used to allow for scaling of external components for applications that do not need the full load capability of both outputs.

-The outputs may be enabled independently, or may be configured to allow either ratiometric or sequential startup sequencing.
-Additionally, the two outputs may also be powered from different sources.
+The outputs may be enabled independently, or may be configured to allow either ratio-metric or sequential startup sequencing.
+Additionally, the two outputs may be powered from different sources.